Civil Service (United Kingdom): Directory of Civil Service Guidance

 A two-volume 125-page Directory of Civil Service Guidance was published in 2000 to replace the previous Guidance on Guidance, providing short summaries of guidance on a wide range of issues and pointing to more detailed sources.

 Structure

-The structure of the home civil service is divided into organisations, grades and professions.
+The structure of the Civil Service is divided into organisations, grades and professions.
 Each Secretary of State has a Department which has executive agencies and non-departmental public bodies subordinate to it.

 Grading schemes

 The grading system used in the civil service has changed many times, and the current structure is made up of two schemes.
 All senior grades (Deputy Director / Grade 5 level and above) are part of the senior civil service, which is overseen by the Cabinet Office on behalf of the civil service as a whole.
 Below the senior civil service, each individual department/executive agency can put in place its own grading and pay arrangements, provided they still comply with the central civil service pay and review guidance.

-For other grades many departments overlay their own grading structure, however all these structures must map across to the central government structure as shown below.
+For other grades many departments overlay their own grading structure; however, all these structures must map across to the central government structure as shown below.